lucidrains/memory-efficient-attention-pytorch/README.md

 Implementation of a memory efficient multi-head attention as proposed in the paper, <a href="https://arxiv.org/abs/2112.05682">Self-attention Does Not Need O(n²) Memory</a>.
 In addition, the module will take care of masking, causal masking, as well as cross attention.

 This repository also contains a <a href="https://github.com/lucidrains/memory-efficient-attention-pytorch/blob/main/memory_efficient_attention_pytorch/flash_attention.py">naive non-CUDA implementation</a> of the improvements made by <a href="https://tridao.me/">Tri Dao</a> with his <a href="https://github.com/HazyResearch/flash-attention">Flash Attention</a> paper, for educational purposes.
-It is a game changer for attention.
+It is a game changer for attention and building long-context transformers.

 ## Install